 Close your eyes when you bite into these fish tacos and you’ll be brought back to better times when rush hour was at 3pm, four-person bikes were a thing, and a shell of a North Face was considered a "winter jacket."
 Chef Eddie Moran’s ability to drop perfect-ten tacos every time is no coincidence.
 He has his Mexican heritage and SoCal upbringing to thank, and so do San Diegans stuck in DC.
 The restaurant’s namesake dish comes with local fried fish, slaw that isn’t slimy, and Eddie’s signature sauce -- a mayo mixture boosted by charred corn and guajillo chiles.
 They’re good enough to get Philip Rivers’ mouth to curl into an actual grin.

-19th S NW is not Calle Ocho, but Sophie’s Cuban Cuisine puts out a better Cubano than Jon Favreau’s character in Chef.
+Granted, 19th S NW is not Calle Ocho, but Sophie’s Cuban Cuisine puts out a better Cubano than Jon Favreau’s character in Chef.
 There’s the original, stuffed with requisite roast pork, ham, Swiss, pickles, mayo, and mustard or there’s one there’s one "with a twist" that invites onions, sweet plantains, and Sophie’s addictive green sauce to the party (pictured).
 Cool off with a batido in flavors like passion fruit and tamarindo while trying not to audibly cry out for Versailles.

 Louisville folks living locally in DC can get a bona fide Kentucky Hot Brown on the Bourbon brunch menu.
 The glorified turkey melt that makes you miss home comes with bacon, tomato, and, of course, gravy.
 The thick bread acts like a sponge soaking up the gravy and any bad feelings you may be experiencing from the previous night’s shenanigans.
 Speaking of which, pair your KHB with Bourbon’s barrel-aged mint julep.